sam452/ncstl/wp-content/plugins/dropdown-menus/readme.txt

 == Changelog ==

+= 1.0 =
+* Added check for dropdown_menu being declared already to avoid issues if plugin is used and theme has it embedded

+= 0.9 =
+* Fixed debug code left in the JS that was affecting IE9 and below.
+Rookie mistake - really sorry folks.

 = 0.8 =
 * Dropdown selector explicitly set to work on <select> elements to avoid conflict with twitter bootstrap